juseg/hyoga/doc/datasets/masking.rst

 -------------------

-For more control, on can set the ``land_ice_area_fraction`` variable using :meth:`~Dataset.assign_icemask`.
-Suppose that we define glaciers as grid cells filled with ice at least a metre thick, and moving at least ten metres per
+For more control, on can set the ``land_ice_area_fraction`` variable using :meth:`~.Dataset.hyoga.assign_icemask`.
+Suppose that we define glaciers as grid cells filled with ice at least a metre thick, and moving at least ten metres per year:
-year:

 .. plot::
    :context: